hb9ssb/trx-control/README.md

 plain sockets and can optionally listen for WebSocket connections.
 It supports both IPv4 and IPv6.

-The actual transceiver control is done using Lua modules, this way new transceivers can easily be supported by supplying a corresponding Lua driver module for a specific transceiver model.
+The actual transceiver control is done using protocol drivers written in the Lua programming language.
+Definitions for specific transceivers are writte in the YAML text format.

+This way new transceivers can easily be supported by supplying a corresponding protocol driver and transceiver defintion.

 See https://lua.org and https://lua.msys.ch for more information on Lua.

 ## trx-control on Matrix